Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

     * ***Solution Used:***
         * Declared the variable with an empty string.
         * Created an updateChoices function & called it inside the handleButtonClick function.
+1. **H1 styling issue**
+    * ***Issue Found:***
+        * H1 line height was far too big and causing styling issues.
+Dropping lower elements further down the page.
+All attempts to restyle H1 failed to fix the issue.
+    * ***Solution Used:***
+        * Realised I had targeted the weapon buttons with the class .btn
+        * .btn is a bootstrap class, so the styling I'd applied to the weapons buttons, was also targetting the bootstrap modal button in the H1.
+        * Targetted the weapons buttons with .game-btn instead (my own class name).
+Additional height properties no longer affecting the H1 element.
 1. **Intended Outcome**
     * ***Issue Found:***
         *